Truck mix Truck Tralier Truck Truck Truck JCB

 2. Stair with slab spanning longitudinally.

-In this category, the slab is supported on one side by side-wall or stringer beam and on the other side by a stringer beam.
-Sometimes, as in the case of stringer stair, the slab may be supported horizontally by side-wall on one side of each flight and the common newel on the other side between backward and forward flights.
-In such a case the effective span L is the horizontal distance between centre to centre of the support.
+In this category, the slab is supported on one side by a side-wall or stringer beam and on the other side by a stringer beam.
+Sometimes, as in the case of stringer stair, the slab may be supported horizontally by the side-wall on one side of each flight and the common newel on the other side between backward and forward flights.
+In such a case, the effective span L is the horizontal distance between the centres of the supports.

-Each step is designed as spanning horizontally with the bending moment equal to WL2/8, where W is the uniformly distributed load per unit area, on the step, inclusive of the self weight.
+Each step is designed to span horizontally with the bending moment equal to WL2/8, where W is the uniformly distributed load per unit area on the step, inclusive of the self-weight.
 Each step is considered equivalent to a rectangular beam of width b (measured parallel to the slope of the stair) and an effective depth equal to D/2 as shown below.
 Main reinforcement is provided in the direction of L, while distribution reinforcement is provided parallel to the flight direction.
 A waist of about 8 cm is provided.

-In this category, the slab is supported at the bottom and top of the flight and remain unsupported on the sides.
-Each flight of stair is continuous, and is supported on beams at the top and bottom or on landings.
-In the latter case, the landings alsp become the part of slab.
-Dog legged stairs are typical example of this type.
+In this category, the slab is supported at the bottom and top of the flight and remains unsupported on the sides.
+Each flight of stairs is continuous and is supported on beams at the top and bottom or on landings.
+In the latter case, the landings also become part of the slab.
+Dog-legged stairs are a typical example of this type.
 The main reinforcement is provided parallel to the direction of the flight, and the distribution reinforcement is provided along the width of the slab.

-Sometimes, specially for wider stairs, a central stringer beam, spanning between the end walls or columns is provided on which the stairs slab (waist slab) is supported, the waist slab is designed as slab cantilevering both sides of the stringer beam.
+Sometimes, especially for wider stairs, a central stringer beam, spanning between the end walls or columns, is provided on which the stairs’ slab (waist slab) is supported; the waist slab is designed as a slab cantilevering both sides of the stringer beam.
 The stringer beam itself is designed as a T-beam.

 Precast concrete units are now a day available for the construction of concrete stairs of various shapes.
 The three common types of precast units are: